-Initial Evaluation of a MERVA OS/2 Client Problem
+Initial Evaluation of a MERVA Message Processing Client Problem

-If the MERVA OS/2 Client fails to function correctly, a diagnostic message is displayed.
+If the MERVA Message Processing Client fails to function correctly, a diagnostic message is displayed.
 This message starts with ENC.
-For an explanation of each message and the action to take, refer to MERVA OS/2 V3 Messages and Codes.
+For an explanation of each message and the action to take, refer to Messages and Codes.
+To access Messages and Codes, double-click the Messages and Codes icon in the MERVA Message Processing Client folder, or select it and press Enter.

 If the same or a related problem occurs after you take the recommended action, repeat the initial evaluation of the problem.
 This helps you find out whether the problem is caused by an error in the code supplied by IBM, or by errors in the operating system or system services.
-Even if the problem occurs while the MERVA OS/2 Client is active, the problem might be caused by errors in the operating system or system services.
+Even if the problem occurs while the MERVA Message Processing Client is active, the problem might be caused by errors in the operating system or system services.